fabianlindfors/reshape-ruby/README.md

 [![Tests](https://github.com/fabianlindfors/reshape-ruby/actions/workflows/test.yaml/badge.svg)](https://github.com/fabianlindfors/reshape-ruby/actions/workflows/test.yaml)

 This is a Ruby helper library for the automated, zero-downtime schema migration tool [Reshape](https://github.com/fabianlindfors/reshape).
 To achieve zero-downtime migrations, Reshape requires that your application runs a simple query when it opens a connection to the database to select the right schema.
-This library automates that process with a single function which will return the correct query for your application.
+This library automates that process with a simple method which will return the correct query for your application.
+It also works great with Rails!

 ## Installation